Tiny Tot Time Land Park

 Expectations: Please do your best to get your student to school on time.
 The first fifteen minutes of class allows time for children to free play (arriving during this period is fine) without disruptions that interfere with the lessons afterward.
 Make sure your student has something to eat and drink before school and has used the toilet.
 Students are encouraged to dress themselves for school.
 However, please make sure they are able to use the bathroom on their own.
 Discourage belts, pants with buttons, overalls and other difficult clothing.
 Children should wear shorts or leggings under dresses or skirts.
 It is our goal to make your child proud of their abilities and accomplishments.
 Teachers will provide assistance with the toilet, but we are working toward total independence.
 Shoes designed for athletic activity are encouraged.
 We will practice running, jumping, skipping, etc.

-Sick Days: We will check the temperature of each child as they enter the school area.
-Parents will be required to notify teachers if students have had a fever in the last 48 hours.
+Sick Days: Parents will be required to notify teachers if students have had a fever in the last 48 hours.
 If your student is sick please do not send him/her to school.
 Students with cough, fever, green mucus, rashes, vomiting, and diarrhea must stay home.
-Please call the school and notify us when your child is sick, and what their symptoms are.
+Please call the school and notify us when your child is sick, and of their symptoms.

 Behavior and Discipline: Inappropriate behavior is one that causes physical or emotional harm to others.
 Hitting pushing, kicking, biting, name calling, or making other children objects of ridicule, are unacceptable and will be dealt with immediately.
 If your child displays this behavior and is resistant to positive reinforcement they may be dismissed from the program.